 Read Also: Virus Pandemic Health Implications for Mesothelioma Patients

-Further studies were performed in mice who either received implants or grafts with human mesotheliomas.
-This yielded similar results in where the tumor response to therapy was greater in mice who received both LMB-100 and pembrolizumab compared to mice who only received one treatment option.
+Further studies were performed in mice that either received implants or grafts with human mesotheliomas.
+This yielded similar results in that the tumor response to therapy was greater in mice who received both LMB-100 and pembrolizumab compared to mice who only received one treatment option.

 Due to the small nature of the study, it is hard to conclude whether patients were responding to the combination of the drugs or just to the agent pembrolizumab.
 Therefore, a larger study is currently underway to explore the combination of therapies for the shrinking of mesothelioma tumors in greater detail.